When to See a Doctor for Knee Pain

 How to Treat Knee Pain at Home

-• Apply ice packs to reduce swelling.
+• Elevation to reduce pain.

-How is Foot Pain Diagnosed?
+How is Knee Pain Diagnosed?

 When Should I See a Doctor for Knee Pain?